matt-goldman/matt-goldman.github.io/_posts/2024-03-10-platinum-hammer.md

 ## Introduction to cognitive biases in decision making

 Most of us aim to use the right tool for the job, navigating the balance between tried and trusted methods and the allure of new solutions.
-This balance is often skewed by cognitive biases, leading us to favor familiar tools or be dazzled by new technology.
+This balance is often skewed by cognitive biases, leading us to favour familiar tools or be dazzled by new technology.

 ## The golden hammer